Here are some ideas for introducing and teaching poetry in the classroom.

 My Favorite Poetry Resources

 Here are some of my favorite Poetry Resources: I use this Poetry Unit, which has several types of poetry to teach to students throughout the year or for a unit of study.
 The poem type is explained and an example is given, then students are allowed to create their own poem for each poetry style.
 It also has posters and other helpful tools to help with your poetry unit!
 You cannot go wrong with this compete unit!
-Click here to grab yours today!
+Poetry Unit Bundle

 This is a new unit I put together this year that is more interactive.
 I love it because it really allows students to take pride and LOVE poetry with all the components!
 It is created to have all the pages fit perfectly into a composition notebook!
 It even contains my very popular Flip Book!
 The great thing about this is you can have your students use it all year or focus on working on it during your poetry unit of study!
-Click here to grab yours today!
+Poetry Interactive Notebook

-Some of my favorite and authentic activities are my pennants!
+Some of my favorite and unique activities are my pennants!
 I love seeing the images that teachers send me of the poetry pennants!
 It is such a unique way to have students learn each style of poetry!
 You will love displaying these!
 And… of course my very popular flip book is something your kids will LOVE creating and saving with their poetry!
 These are great as an addition to my Poetry unit or Poetry Interactive Notebook.
-Click here to grab yours today!

 This post may contain affiliate links for your convenience.
 View our full disclosure policy here.